 A YouGov survey from January 2013, showed over half of motorists had considered the problems pavement parking would cause to pedestrians, but had chosen to do so regardless.
 It is clear change needs to happen.

 A standardised law across the country would make it clear that pavement parking should be the exception, not the norm for motorists, and give local authorities real power to properly tackle this problem.
 We want a clear law where drivers cannot park on the pavement unless in a specifically designated area, in line with Greater London.
-Take action to support our call to keep pavements clear and safe for pedestrians.
+Sign our petition to ask the Government to make our vision of clearer streets a reality with a new law on pavement parking.

 - Guide Dogs wish MPs a cracking festive season